 - 1. Regular meeting of Internal Quality Assurance Cell (IQAC); timely submission of Annual Quality Assurance Report (AQAR) to NAAC; Feedback collected, analysed and used for improvements

 - 2. Academic Administrative Audit (AAA) and initiation of follow up action

 - 3. Participation in NIRF

 - 4.ISO Certification

 - 5.NBA or any other quality audit

-- A. Any 4 of the above

-- B. Any 3 of the above

-- C. Any 2 of the above

-- D. Any 1 of the above

-Response: D. Any 1 of the above
+Response: E. None of the above